Capernaum: Synagogue

 According to Luke's Gospel, the Capernaum synagogue at the time of Jesus' ministry had been built or funded by a Roman centurion based there.

-The ruins of a later building, among the oldest synagogues in the world, were identified by Charles W. Wilson.
+The ruins of a later building, among the oldest synagogues in the world, were identified by Wilson.
 The large, ornately carved, white building stones of the synagogue stood out prominently among the smaller, plain blocks of local black basalt used for the town's other buildings, almost all residential.
 The synagogue was built almost entirely of white blocks of limestone brought from distant quarries.

 The synagogue appears to have been built around the 4th or 5th century.
 Beneath the foundation of this synagogue lies another foundation made of basalt, and Loffreda suggests that this is the foundation of a synagogue from the 1st century, perhaps the one mentioned in the Gospels.
 Later excavation work was attempted underneath the synagogue floor, but while Loffreda claimed to have found a paved surface, others are of the opinion that this was an open, paved market area.